Stories from the Wabanaki forest of the Maritimes, the Spice Forests of Zanzibar, and the mangrove forests of Mozambique.Sign Me Up

 Grow climate resilient livelihoods and ecosystems across the islands.Learn More

 We need healthy forests now and for the future.
-That’s why we’re proud to have protected more than 2,700 acres of Acadian forest in Eastern Canada.
+That’s why we’re proud to be protecting the Wabanaki-Acadian forest in Eastern Canada.
 By conserving these forests, the emissions that would be released if they were destroyed are avoided.
 These protected forests act as deepening carbon sinks with countless environmental, ecosystem, and community benefits.

 The forests we protect are located on the unceded lands of the Mi’kmaq and Wolastoqiyik communities, and many are located on the Mi’kma’ki district of Siknikt.

 Across Canada, the east coast Wabanaki Forest remains largely unknown — even to those who call the region home.
 This unique forest type has been listed as one of six endangered forests in North America, and what remains is vulnerable to threats caused by climate change.
 But it doesn’t have to remain this way.

 With your help, a future with diverse, old forests is possible.Support Today

 The out-migration of young people and poor markets leave a significant gap in forest stewardship in Atlantic Canada, which forces many landowners to clear-cut their forests for income or to retire—or sell their land to someone who will!
 If you have stewarded your forest with care, the prospect of having your land cleared can be devastating—but we’re here to help protect your property.Learn More

 Together with responsible companies, we are transforming the Wabanaki-Acadian forest into one of Canada’s greatest carbon storehouses.
 Not all carbon offsets are created equal—when you purchase offsets from Community Forests International, you can be sure that you are making a meaningful contribution to climate action.Learn More